NEWS

 LAUNCH OF “THE MISSING LINK”

-“The Missing Link - The value of energy storage in an All-Island market” a study commissioned by the Irish Energy Storage Association (IESA) was launched today by Malcolm Noonan TD, Minister of State for Housing, Local Government and Heritage at the offices of 3cea in the Kilkenny Research and Innovation Centre.
+“The Missing Link - The value of energy storage in an All-Island market” a study commissioned by the Irish Energy Storage Association (IESA) was launched today by Malcolm Noonan TD, Minister of State for Housing, Local Government and Heritage at the offices of South East Energy Agency in the Kilkenny Research and Innovation Centre.
 The study was carried out on behalf of IESA by AFRY, the Swedish based international engineering and design consultancy.

 The President of IESA, Paddy Phelan, said that “The Irish Energy Storage Association is pleased to publish this report by AFRY on the value of energy storage.
 People know about the need for more wind and solar generation to decarbonise our electricity supply, but many are not aware of the crucial role of energy storage to allow this to happen.
 Energy storage is vital to provide a low emissions source of firm back-up capacity to ensure security of power supply.
 It also ensures stability of the grid by being able to inject or absorb hundreds of MW of power in a fraction of a second.”